yhbe/travelJournal/README.md

 # Travel Journal

-This project is rendering of a Travelers Journal
+This project is a rendering of a Travelers Journal

 # Goal